 Boating and Swimming

 Recreation activities in the park center on an 11-acre man-made lake where a grassy and sandy beach, diving platform, roped-off perimeter and bathhouse provide all of the facilities needed for a refreshing swim.
 For those who prefer to stay on top of the water, boats are available for rent.
 Private boats are not permitted.
 For the hungry, there's also a refreshment stand.
-Boating and swimming are available Memorial Day through Labor Day from 11 a.m. to 6:45 p.m. for a fee.
-Swimming is permitted only when lifeguards are on duty.
+Boating and swimming are available Memorial Day through Labor Day for a fee.
+Swim lake times are dependent on staffing, so please call the park office for current hours.

 The banks of the Neuse River provide scenic spots to wet your line.
 The river and its tributaries are home to bluegill, largemouth bass and several species of catfish.
 In the spring, white and hickory shad migrate up the river.
 A state fishing license is required and all regulations of the Wildlife Resources Commission are enforced.
 Fishing is not permitted in the lake.